Callimachus: Aetia

 The Greek word αἴτιον (aition, 'cause') means an attempt to explain contemporary phenomena with a story from the mythical past.
 The title of Callimachus's work can be roughly translated into English as "origins".
 The Aetia contains a collection of origin stories.
 Ranging in size from a few lines to extensive narratives, they are unified by a common metre—the elegiac couplet.
 With few exceptions, the collection is the earliest extant source for most of the myths it presents.
 Throughout the work, the poet's voice repeatedly intrudes into his narratives to offer comments on the dramatic situation.
 This pattern is described by the Hellenist Kathryn Gutzwiller as one of the poem's most influential features.

 The poem is thought to have had about 4,000 lines and is organised into four individual books, which are divided in halves on stylistic grounds.
 In the first book, Callimachus describes a dream in which, as a young man, he was transported by the Muses to Mount Helicon in Boeotia.
 The young poet interrogates the goddesses about the origins of unusual present day customs.
 This dialogue frames all aetiologies presented in the first book.
 The stories in the book include those of Linus and Coroebus, Theiodamas, king of the Dryopes and the voyage of the Argonauts.
-The second book continues the first's dialectic structure and may have been set a symposium at Alexandria, where Callimachus worked as a librarian and scholar.
+The second book continues the first's dialectic structure.
+It may have been set at a symposium at Alexandria, where Callimachus worked as a librarian and scholar.
 Since most of its content has been lost, little is known about Book 2.
 The only aetiology commonly assumed to have been placed in the book are the stories Busiris, king of Egypt, and Phalaris, the tyrant of Akragas, who were known for their excessive cruelty.

 The second half of the Aetia does not follow the pattern established in Books 1 and 2.
 Instead, individual aetiologies are set in a variety of dramatic situations and do not form a contiguous narrative.
 The books are framed by two well known narratives: Book 3 opens with the Victory of Berenice.
 Composed in the style of a Pindaric Ode, the self-contained poem celebrates queen Berenice's victory in the Nemean Games.
 Enveloped within the epinician narrative is an aetiology of the games themselves.
 The end of Book 4 and the Aetia as a whole is marked by another court poem, the Lock of Berenice.
 In it, Callimachus relates how the queen gave a lock of her hair as a votive offering which later became a constellation, the Coma Berenices ("Hair of Berenice").

 Another notable story from the second half of the work is the love story of Acontius and Cydippe.